Into the Grizzly Maze

-Into the Grizzly Maze (originally titled Red Machine, then changed to Endangered and later to Grizzly), is a 2015 American action horror-thriller film directed by David Hackl from a screenplay by Guy Moshe and Jack Reher.
+Into the Grizzly Maze (originally titled Red Machine, then changed to Endangered and later to Grizzly) is a 2015 American action horror film directed by David Hackl from a screenplay by Guy Moshe and Jack Reher.
 It stars James Marsden, Thomas Jane, Piper Perabo, Scott Glenn, and Billy Bob Thornton.
 The plot follows two estranged brothers as they reunite at their childhood home in the Alaskan wilderness.
 The pair are then led to the Grizzly Maze, where they are stalked by a massive, unrelenting, and bloodthirsty grizzly bear.
 The film was released on video on demand on May 19, 2015, before a limited release on June 26, 2015.

 Plot

 In the Alaskan wilderness, at the Grizzly Maze, brothers Beckett and Rowan Moore encounter a grizzly bear.
 Years later, the brothers have become estranged; Beckett has become a local deputy while Rowan is an ex-convict.
 Coming home to Alaska, Rowan meets up with old friend Mary Cadillac, who gives him supplies and asks him to find her husband Johnny.
 Meanwhile, three hunters are slaughtered by the same bear the brothers encountered years earlier.

 At a bar, Rowan meets Amber, both of whom later go to a motel room together.
 However, Rowan kicks Amber out upon discovering she is a prostitute.
 Amber is assaulted by her boyfriend Franco, who gets into a fight with Rowan.
 Soon after, Rowan sees Beckett for the first time upon his release from prison; Beckett reveals he has married a deaf-mute wildlife photographer and conservationist named Michelle.
 Rowan reveals he returned to go to the Grizzly Maze and pay respects to their father.
 Meanwhile, in the woods, two loggers and their dog are killed by the bear.

 After the brothers visit their mother's grave, Beckett gets a radio call about the deaths.
 Following a map, Rowan comes across a car belonging to Johnny Cadillac.
-While Beckett investigates the logging incident, hunter and butcher Douglas arrives and tells them that the bear that killed the loggers is an intelligent specimen.
-While Douglas offers his help to track it, Beckett, accompanied by Rowan’s ex-girlfriend Kaley, goes out to the Maze to find Rowan and Michelle, who had gone missing.
+While Beckett investigates the logging incident, hunter and butcher Douglas arrives and tells them that the bear that killed the loggers is a larger and smarter specimen than normal.
+While Douglas offers his help to track it, Beckett, accompanied by Rowan's ex-girlfriend Kaley, goes out to the Maze to find Rowan and Michelle, who had gone missing.

 Michelle comes face to face with the bear, but in doing so, gets caught in a trap she set.
 Rowan arrives and scares off the bear.
 Sully visits Douglas, who once again informs him that this bear is exacting its wrath due to the poaching and logging rather than satisfying its hunger or establishing its territory.
 When Zoe, one of Sully's deputies, finds the abandoned car, she is killed by the bear.
 After Douglas agrees to hunt and kill the bear, Sully and Jerry investigate the car.
 Beckett and Kaley meet up with Michelle and Rowan.